alligreubel/microsoft-qa-docs/microsoft-qa-docs/platform-improvements.md

 This document shows a list of bugs/improvements done in Microsoft Q&A. Those are a combination of internal feedback, customer feedback, and our own testing.

+## June 29, 2020

+- Copy and paste images in the editor
+- Tag export and import in bulk
+- Custom HTTP Header Length to reduce 400 errors

+## June 15, 2020

+- New session and remember me cookie timeout settings provide increased configurability of user sessions

 ## June 8, 2020

 - Accessibility contrast issues